Effect heterogeneity and variable selection for standardizing causal effects to a target population: Background

-Epidemiologists have traditionally defined effect homogeneity in terms of effect measures that compare the distribution of the counterfactual outcome under an active treatment with the distribution of the counterfactual outcome under an alternative.
-Examples of this include the risk ratio, the risk difference and the odds ratio.
-These definitions of effect homogeneity are associated with several well-known conceptual shortcomings, including lack of biological interpretation, baseline risk dependence, zero bounds, prediction outside the range of valid probabilities, non-collapsibility and asymmetry\cite{Huitfeldt2016TheParameters}
+Epidemiologists and clinical scientists have traditionally defined effect homogeneity in terms of a specific effect measure.
+For example, one may consider effect homogeneity as the absence of effect modification on the RR, RD or OR scale.
+These definitions of effect homogeneity are associated with several established conceptual and practical shortcomings, including lack of biological interpretation, baseline risk dependence, zero-bounds, prediction outside the range of valid probabilities, non-collapsibility and asymmetry \cite{huitfeldt_choice_2018}.
+There have also been several recent methodological developments in defining effect homogeneity based on counterfactual distributions rather than specific measures of effect \cite{dahabreh_extending_2019}.
+These approaches consider the outcome under the active treatment separately from the outcome under the control condition.
+VanderWeele described this as ``effect modification in distribution'' \cite{vanderweele_confounding_2012}, to contrast with the traditional approach, which was termed ``effect modification in measure''.

-There have also been several recent methodological developments in defining effect homogeneity based on counterfactual distributions rather than specific measures of effect.
-Specifically, these approaches define effect homogeneity in terms of individual counterfactual distributions such as the outcome under the active treatment or (separately) the outcome under standard of care.
-VanderWeele described this approach as ``Effect modification in distribution'' \cite{VanderWeele2012ConfoundingMeasure.}.
-Although methods based on assuming conditional homogeneity of the distribution of a counterfactual variable are mathematically elegant and avoid most of the limitations of defining homogeneity with respect to effect measures, they make strong assumptions which will often be violated in realistic epidemiologic settings.
-Table 1 shows an overview of different ways an investigator can operationalize effect homogeneity.
+Both these types of effect homogeneity may occur between two subgroups which are both in the study population (for example: between men in the study population and women in the study population), or between one subgroup which is in the study population and another subgroup which is in the target population (for example: between men in the study population and men in the target population).
+Homogeneity between two groups that are both in the study population is often invoked in meta-analysis and model specification.
+Homogeneity between one group that is in the study population and another that is in the target population is necessary in settings where the goal is to extrapolate the findings to settings outside of the observed data ("generalizability" or "transportability").
+Conceptually, these types of homogeneity are closely related, and differ primarily in that the former is testable from the observed data, whereas the latter is not.